ZhichaoOuyang/IAEA/README.md

 # IAEA
 IAEA (Integrity-Aware Extractive-Abstractive realtime event summarization) is an unified extractive-abstractive framework for realtime event summarization.
 Our key idea is to integrate an inconsistency detection module to preserve the integrity of the summaries in each time slice.

+As the limitation of LFS, the Glove pre-trained embedding dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1rSzKk4mfbTwLUAlPttJfz49EZv9uChLn?usp=sharing).

 ## HID_Model
 ### Requirements
 * Hardwares: a machine with two Intel(R) Xeon(R) CPU E5-2678 v3 @ 2.50GHz, 256 GB main memory and a GeForce RTX 2080 Ti graphics card